Car problems Renault

 ‘ A proper diagnosis by the garage can prevent unnecessary replacement of parts. ’

-Renault Mégane – popular hatchback with known weak spots
+Renault Mégane – popular hatchback with known weak points

-Electrical faults are a familiar theme in the Renault Mégane.
+With the Renault Mégane, electrical faults are a common theme.
 Think of problems with the electric window controls, a failing on-board computer or a key card.
-The key card is sometimes not recognised.
-The suspension, particularly the ball joints and track rod ends, can also show premature wear.
-Certain petrol and diesel engines are prone to specific engine problems, often related to the ignition or fuel system.
+Sometimes the key card is not recognised.
+The suspension, in particular the ball joints and track-rod ends, can also show premature wear.
+Certain petrol and diesel engines suffer from specific engine faults.
+These are often related to the ignition or fuel system.
 A proper diagnosis by the garage can prevent unnecessary replacement of parts.

 Read more: Renault Megane